 1 is a valid user ID and

-1=2 is false; thus, we’re informed that the user ID does not exist in the database.
+1=2 is false.
+Thus, you’re informed that the user ID does not exist in the database.

-The scenario above indicates that a blind SQL Injection attack is possible.
-Moving forward with identifying the number of columns, we use the following payload:
+The scenario above points to the chance of a blind SQL injection attack taking place.
+To identify the number of columns, use the following payload:

 The query fails because there are two columns in the table.
 But when adjusted correctly, the condition becomes true and the message validates the query.

-The same method can be used to discover the version of the database.
-We get the first number of the database version with:
+You can use this method to discover the version of the database too.
+You’ll get the first number of the database version with

-The next step is to learn the name of the database, which starts by determining the length of the name and then enumerating the characters in the correct order until the right string is hit.
+The next step is to learn the name of the database, which begins with evaluating the length of the name.
+Then, enumerate the characters in the correct order until it hits the right string.

-We use the following payloads to determine how long is the name:
+Use the following payloads to determine the length of the name:

 1’ and length(database())=1;--